Harper College

 The Prioritizing Equity in Emerging Technologies Pathways at Harper (EmergingTech@Harper) project is funded through the U.S. Department of Labor Employment and Training Administration's Strengthening Community Colleges Training Grant (SCC3) program.
 Harper is developing new emerging technologies career pathways, including a technical bridge program for students needing basic skills support, short-term and credit certificates, and associate degrees.
 This project also seeks to increase the number of women and people of color in IT-related career fields.

-The new Cybersecurity program will align with the National Institute of Standards and Technology (NIST) National Initiative for Cybersecurity Education (NICE) Cybersecurity Framework and the standards for the National Security Agency National Centers of Academic Excellence (CAE) in Cybersecurity program so that Harper can earn the designation as a CAE.
-Courses will be designed to align with industry-recognized credential guidelines including CompTIA, (ISC)2, EC-Council, and other certifications.
+The new Cybersecurity program aligns with the National Institute of Standards and Technology (NIST) National Initiative for Cybersecurity Education (NICE) Cybersecurity Framework and the standards for the National Security Agency National Centers of Academic Excellence (CAE) in Cybersecurity program so that Harper can earn the designation as a CAE.
+Courses are designed to align with industry-recognized credential guidelines including CompTIA, (ISC)2, EC-Council, and other certifications.
+See the new program map here

 Regional Job Outlook and Wages